 - Difficulty: easy to moderate

 The trails on the 46-acre Ridgewell Preserve hook up with a series of paths on abutting preserves to form a long and interesting walk up to and along forest ridges, over streams and by stone walls, and to views and historical sites.
 There’s something ever so mystical about this land.
 Massive boulders lie like slumbering monsters — they’re called Dinosaur’s Rocks, and it does seem as if they might wake up at some point.
 They’re about 0.75 miles from the trailhead.
 There are also remains of old settlements and cemeteries with worn headstones deep in the woods.
-The trail takes you up a ridge, but you don’t ever get a truly stupendous view — or if you do, I missed it!
-You do walk through what I think are pitch pine woods — scruffy pines growing on sandy soil on exposed ledge.
+A lot of the forest is pitch pine — scruffy pines growing on sandy soil on exposed ledge.
 It is lovely.

 In addition, the Ridgewell Preserve connects to the Morse River Marsh Preserve, which has a 1-mile loop.
 There are pretty views down the river marsh from a boulder.